jsphweid/aMuseMe/README.md

 ## TODO

  - add more questions
+ - use async pipe to write less code
  - buttons for saving as text / json / word (or some formatted), markdown, whatever
  - user submitted questions to reference and upvoting mechanism...
  - setTimeout to stash changes frequenty (not just onDestroy)